Updated: September 2018

 This is what your Page or Blog Post will look like in Google searches.
 You need to watch this as you make changes to the other features in the plugin as it will change.
 This is the first and best chance you have at attracting someone to your page to read what you’ve written, so you want to make sure it says what the page is about.
 You don’t want to entice people to click by false advertising as Google will eventually learn that your Page is not what it purports to be.

-To get all the green lights in this section you need to ensure your website will use the words in your Title as the url, not the date, and not some random page number.
+To get all the green lights in this section you need to ensure your website will use the words in your title as the url, not the date, and not some random page number.
 Dates and page numbers have no SEO value to you.
-This is very important, so if you can’t make that change, Google it up or find someone to help.
+This is very important, so if you can’t make that change, Google it up or get your website developer to help.

 The SEO title is auto-populated with the main blog title.
 If you just can’t bring yourself to use the keyword in your headline in the same way you want to use it as a keyword, then you can write a separate title for SEO purposes.
 I prefer to keep my titles the same.
 For example, if your keyword gets cut off, you’ll want to rethink your titles.
 You’ll notice in the picture below that my title is cut off and the plugin is warning me.
 I left it alone because the keyword was still included.